MetaMask/metamask-docs/docs/guide/rpc-api.md

 - `Array`

-  0. `'REGEX'` - Optional regex for scanning arbitrary (non ETH address) QR code strings.
+  0. `string` - (optional) A regular expression for matching arbitrary QR code strings

 #### Returns

-`string` - A string representing the QR code that was scanned.
+`string` - The string corresponding to the scanned QR code.

 #### Description

-Allows dApps to request QR code scanning from MetaMask Mobile.
-Metamask previously introduced this feature via [EIP 945](https://github.com/ethereum/EIPs/issues/945), although it was later removed due a modification of the provider architecture. dApp developers may now access the functionality via this RPC method directly.
+Requests that the user scans a QR code using their device camera.

-Returns a Promise that resolves to a string corresponding to the scanned QR code.
+Returns a Promise that resolves to a string, matching either:

-The contents of the QR code must equal one of the following:
-1. An ethereum address
+1. The regex parameter, if provided
-2. a string that matches the optionally provided regex parameter
+2. An ethereum address, if no regex parameter was provided

-The method will throw an error if one of these two criteria are not met.

-The request activates the user's camera, so they may scan the QR code.
+If neither condition is met, the Promise will reject with an error.

+MetaMask previously introduced this feature per the proposed [EIP-945](https://github.com/ethereum/EIPs/issues/945).
+The functionality was temporarily removed before being reintroduced as this RPC method.

 #### Example